-Her upbringing as young girl in the Louisiana Delta convinced her schools are “game changers” for students and communities.
+A passionate, transformational leader who builds a shared vision and strong collaborative relationships, Superintendent Dr. Tammy Campbell’s upbringing as young girl in the Louisiana Delta convinced her schools are “game changers” for students and communities.
 That awareness led her to accomplish many firsts in her family including high school valedictorian, first college graduate, and first doctoral student.
 At every milestone, she would reflect on her journey and the key people who lifted her toward her dreams.
 She came to realize those who shared her journey without fail were teachers.

 First and foremost an educator, Dr. Campbell is well known by many for her relentless focus and commitment to increasing student achievement and rigor for each and every student.
 She is skilled in developing systems of support that ensure teachers and principals can do the important work on behalf of students.
-Modeling a learner’s stance and incorporating principal and teacher voice in the implementation of all major initiatives are essential to successful implementation of these support systems.
+Modeling a learner’s stance and incorporating principal and teacher voice in the implementation of all major initiatives are essential to the successful implementation of these support systems.

 Over the course of her educational career, she has framed her leadership approach so that student results are the focus, staff voice and empowerment are essential, authentic community and family partnerships support efforts, and data coupled with research-based practices are the guide to building systems of support and accountability.